joelparkerhenderson/demo-rust-axum/README.md

 serde_json = "1.0.79" # Serde serializion/deserialization of JSON data.
 ```

+Edit file `src/main.rs`.

-Edit file `src/main.rs` like this:
+Use axum like this:

 ```rust
 // Use axum capabities.